-The divine institutions function within the biblical covenants that relate to mankind's social life.
-"Divine institutions are real absolute structures built into man's social existence."2 "The term 'divine institution' has been used for centuries by Christians, particularly in Reformed circles, to describe the fixed, basic social forms," according to Clough.3 Divine institutions were created by God, thus Divine, but apply to all mankind from the time of Adam and Eve.
+The divine institutions are conventions that function within the biblical covenants that relate to mankind's social life.
+I first learned about the biblical teaching relating to divine institutions from a pastor named Charles Clough1 about 35 years ago.
+He says, "Divine institutions are real absolute structures built into man's social existence."2 "The term 'divine institution' has been used for centuries by Christians, particularly in Reformed circles, to describe the fixed, basic social forms," according to Clough.3 Divine institutions were created by God (thus divine), but apply to all mankind from the time of Adam and Eve.
 Man's basic social structures did not just evolve over time but were part of God's creation.